Online Sorting and Translational Packing of Convex Polygons: Online sorting

 Suppose that we are at time $t$ and in some phase~$i$.
 For an empty cell $p\in R_t$, we define $N_t(p)\subset [m]$ to be the set consisting of the first non-empty cell to the left and to the right of $p$.
 Thus $|N_t(p)|\leq 2$.
-Furthermore, for $x\in S_i$, we define the \emph{home} of $x$ at time $t$ to be the set
+Furthermore, for $x\in S_i$, we define the \emph{home} of $x$ at time $t$ in phase $i$ to be the set

+Note that by definition, the home is contained in $R_t$ and thus consists of cells that are unmarked and empty at time $t$.
 By construction, a cell of $A$ can be contained in at most two homes.
-We say that the home of $x$ is \emph{small} at time $t$ if $|H_t(x)|<\frac{s^i}{\delta}$.
+We say that the home of $x$ is \emph{small} at time $t$ if $|H_t^{i}(x)|<\frac{s^i}{\delta}$.
 In this case, we say that $x$ is \emph{expensive} at time $t$.

-The adversarial stream is constructed in the phases (were we stop as soon as the array contains $n$ reals).
+The adversarial stream is generated through a sequence of phases as described below, where we terminate as soon as the array contains exactly $n$ reals.

 \textbf{Phase $0$:}